maksymbazala/seabattlegame/README.md

-Welcome to my "Sea Battle" repository!
+# Welcome to my "Sea Battle" repository!

-Find app files in /seabattlegame/bin/release/
+## Find app files in /seabattlegame/bin/release/
+**supported platforms:**
--- macOS support
+* macOS
--- win32 support in progress
+* win10

-Developed by Maksym Bazala.
+> Developed by Maksym Bazala.
-Sprites by Anna Panich.
+> Sprites by Anna Panich.

-No commercial purposes, just for fun and with love.
+*No commercial purposes, just for fun and with love.*